MixedMode-fX/central/README.md

 - CV
 - MIDI

 The behaviour of the rest of the module should be the same regardless of the clock source.
-The MMMC will operate under a `PPQN = 24` master clock derived from any of the sources listed above.
+The MMMC will operate under a `PPQN = 24` (maybe 48?) master clock derived from any of the sources listed above.

 Each I/O channel can be configured as either an **input** or an **output**.
 They can be assigned to their own **algorithm** or be part of an algorithm that uses multiple inputs and/or outputs.